terminal29/Simple-OpenVR-Driver-Tutorial/README.md

 If you have decamove installed, try uninstalling it as it may sometimes still disable input even if its not connected.

+Some people report having issues with setting their bindings or their bindings not saving, especialy with WMR controllers.
+If you find a fix for this, let me know!

 Using kinecttovr or driver4vr is untested: if you tried using it, please let me know, if it works or not!

 If you find any other problems, write into the hip-locomotion-help channel of ApriltagTrackers [link to Discord](https://discord.gg/CSnp8AB3yy "https://discord.gg/CSnp8AB3yy"), or write an issue.